E. Brooke Spencer, MD, FSIR

 Dr. Spencer was voted into Fellowship of the Society of Interventional Radiology (a high honor) for her contributions to the field.

-Dr. Spencer has been a principal investigator on several research projects over the years, has multiple publications and is a dedicated educator, speaking at society meetings across the country.
-She has been president of the Western Angiographic and Interventional Society, serves in the venous service line for the Society of Interventional Radiology and was a founding member of the non -profit organization the Interventional Initiative.
-The ii was formed to provide patient education on high level minimally invasive image-guided procedures that can replace surgery.
+Dr. Spencer has been a principal investigator on several research projects over the years, has multiple publications, and is a dedicated educator, speaking at society meetings across the country.
+She has been president of the Western Angiographic and Interventional Society, serves in the venous service line for the Society of Interventional Radiology, and was a founding member of the non-profit organization the Interventional Initiative.
+The ii was formed to provide patient education on high-level minimally invasive image-guided procedures that can replace surgery.
 She was featured in the first of a series of 12 documentaries.
+She also has founded SAFIRE a non–profit to promote research and education in pelvic venous disease and chronic DVT.

 Dr. Spencer can be found spending time with her family.
 She enjoys golfing, biking, and skiing in the great Colorado outdoors.